Internet connectivity is the lifeblood of all businesses.

 Why the Internet has become so crucial to business

-Over last few years, there has become an increasing reliance upon a fast reliable Internet connection.
+Over the last few years, there has become an increasing reliance upon a fast reliable Internet connection.
 This has in part been driven by business but also by more connected devices.
-Nearly every electrical item you buy today need an Internet connection from your traditional PC/Laptops to tablets and smart phones and more recently even your fridge and toaster.
+Nearly every electrical item you buy today needs an Internet connection from your traditional PC/Laptops to tablets and smartphones and more recently even your fridge and toaster.